 The question is then raised, how do a PhD and a DMin stack up against one another academically?

-In answering this question let’s look at a case study.
-Let’s look at Westminster Theological Seminary and compare the requirements for a DMin versus those of a PhD (assuming you did your entire academic tenure there beginning after undergraduate).
+In answering this question let’s look at a case study, taking Westminster Theological Seminary and comparing the requirements for a DMin versus those of a PhD (assuming you did your entire academic tenure there beginning after undergraduate).

 Below is a breakdown of what a student at WTS would go through start to finish, based off an MAR leading up to the PhD and an MDiv to the DMin (note, this is a breakdown I put together based upon the information provided on the WTS website).

 The PhD is a longer program than a DMin, and also has a much more substantial final project in its dissertation as opposed to the applied research project of the DMin.
 On the flip side, in the end a DMin will have taken substantially more semester hours overall, and it would likely take an individual longer to get the MDiv/DMin.
 Most Master of Arts degrees are just over 30 semester hours, meaning the DMin will likely end up with almost an entire graduate degree worth of hours over the PhD.

 That is all merely to say, the PhD is no doubt more intense than a DMin, but the amount of coursework required to achieve a DMin is quite substantial.